NetBrainAPI/NetBrain-REST-API-V8.01/Platform Integration Documentation/Single Pane of Glass Deployment Guides/Cisco SNTC/readme.md

 2. Click on “Schedule Data View Template/Parser”, then click on “Add Task”

-3. In the *Add Task* dialog, specify the frequency for which to import device and interface data from Solarwinds.
+3. In the *Add Task* dialog, specify the frequency for which to import device and interface data from Cisco SNTC.

 4. Click on “Device Scope” tab, then click “Device Group” radio button.
 Add each device group created as part of the integration to limit device scope